-The Department uses a network of Contracted Employment Service Providers (Providers) to deliver its programmes.
-To support this, Providers access various Department IT systems which also support programmes administered by other government departments.
-Providers may also develop their own systems or use accredited employment systems developed by third party vendors.
+The department uses a network of contracted employment service providers (providers) to deliver its programs.
+To support this, providers access various departmental IT systems which also support programs administered by other Government departments.
+Providers may also develop their own systems or use accredited third party employment systems (TPES) developed by third party vendors.

 Assurance of employment systems is required where:

 - the TPES stores job seeker data or records where the vendor manages the system and retains access (eg they retain database administrator role)

 - a provider has a deed with any government department which stipulates the provider is to only use TPES accredited by the department.